firoj786/Interview-Preparation-Java/Microservices.md

 Tools like Zookeeper help manage and coordinate distributed services, ensuring they work together smoothly.

+𝐓𝐨𝐩 𝐌𝐢𝐜𝐫𝐨𝐬𝐞𝐫𝐯𝐢𝐜𝐞𝐬 𝐃𝐞𝐬𝐢𝐠𝐧 𝐏𝐚𝐭𝐭𝐞𝐫𝐧𝐬

+ 1. API Gateway Pattern: Centralizes external access to your microservices, simplifying communication and providing a single entry point for client requests.

+2. Backends for Frontends Pattern (BFF): Creates dedicated backend services for each frontend, optimizing performance and user experience tailored to each platform.

+ 3. Service Discovery Pattern: Enables microservices to dynamically discover and communicate with each other, simplifying service orchestration and enhancing system scalability.

+4. Circuit Breaker Pattern: Implements a fault-tolerant mechanism for microservices, preventing cascading failures by automatically detecting and isolating faulty services.

+ 5. Retry Pattern: Enhances microservices' resilience by automatically retrying failed operations, increasing the chances of successful execution and minimizing transient issues.

+ 6. Sidecar Pattern: Attaches additional components to your microservices, providing modular functionality without altering the core service itself.

+ 7. Saga Pattern: Manages distributed transactions across multiple microservices, ensuring data consistency while maintaining the autonomy of your services.

+ 8. CQRS (Command Query Responsibility Segregation) Pattern: Separates the read and write operations in a microservice, improving performance, scalability, and maintainability.

 𝐌𝐢𝐜𝐫𝐨𝐬𝐞𝐫𝐯𝐢𝐜𝐞𝐬 𝐚𝐧𝐝 𝐃𝐚𝐭𝐚𝐛𝐚𝐬𝐞𝐬

 In a microservices architecture, each microservice should generally have its own database.
 Here's why: